Biology Major Learning Objectives

-Science majors are also encouraged to take advantage of the nature center and other field sites available for Mount Union students:
+Biology majors are also encouraged to take advantage of experiential learning opportunities at the nature center and other field sites available for Mount Union students:

 The John T. Huston-Dr. John D. Brumbaugh Nature Center, which is located six miles south of campus, consists of a forest in all stages of succession, a pond and long-range research sites on over 130 acres of land.